domman-genomics/Jordan_NGS/manuals/05_assembly/README.md

-# Bacterial genome assembly using Mycobacterium tuberculosis example dataset
+# Bacterial genome assembly and annotation using Mycobacterium tuberculosis example dataset

 ## Table of contents